-How to Provide Benefits That Excite and Retain Employees
+How to Communicate Benefits to Excite and Retain Your Key Employees

-Variable pay is employee compensation that changes as compared to the salary which is paid in equal proportions throughout the year.
+Variable pay is employee compensation that changes as compared to the employee salary which is paid in equal, and expected, proportions throughout the year.
 Variable pay is used generally to recognize and reward employee contribution toward company productivity, profitability, teamwork, safety, quality, or some other metric deemed important by senior leaders.

 Variable pay is an expected employee benefit if you are going to excite and retain employees.
 They want the opportunity to earn variable compensation to bolster their basic salary.
-And, today's employees are also looking for more when they decide to come on board and work for an employer.
+And, today's employees are also looking for more than just a basic salary and benefits package when they decide to come on board and work for an employer.

 It is no longer enough for a company—even a global company—to offer the same generic benefits to every person they hire.
-Employees now expect comprehensive benefits packages that are tailored to their own personal needs—not just to broadly defined demographics.
+Employees now expect comprehensive benefits packages that are tailored to their own personal needs—not just to broadly defined demographic needs.

 Employer Costs in Pay and Variable Pay

 According to the Bureau of Labor Statistics, "Employer Costs for Employee Compensation (ECEC), a product of the National Compensation Survey, measures employer costs for wages, salaries, and employee benefits for nonfarm private and state and local government workers."

 Supplemental pay benefit costs for private sector employees in December 2016 averaged $1.15 per hour worked or 3.5 percent of total compensation.
 Supplemental pay includes employer costs for employee overtime and premium pay, shift differentials, and nonproduction bonuses.